vietkubers/kubernetes-training/README.md

 # kubernetes-training
-Summary the training material from LXC to Docker and Kubernetes
+Summary the training material from LXC to Docker and Kubernetes.
+All the technical articles of [VietKubers](https://vietkubers.github.io/) are located in: https://github.com/vietkubers/vietkubers.github.io/tree/master/pages/mydoc

 ## LXC
  - namespace: